Surfactants to use when you make bath bombs, Bubble bars and other foaming bath products

 Cocamidopropyl betaine is an excellent foaming liquid surfactant.
 Cocobetaine can be used alone or used as a secondary surfactant.
 A popular combination is using the cocobetaine along with either Sodium cocoyl isethionate powder or sodium lauryl sulfoacetatein bath bombs and bath fizzy formulations like bubble bars for a really great foam.
 Cocamidopropyl betaine is an Ecocert surfactant sourced from renewable, natural feed stock.

 Decyl glucoside is a new generation surfactant made from sugars of fruits and vegetables.
 It is in the family of alkyl polyglucoside surfactants.
 Decyl glucoside creates high quality and long lasting foam.
 Decyl glucoside in small amounts percentage wise is used in all kinds of facial cleansers, bath products, shampoos, bath bombs and bubbly bars.
 It is often used along with other surfactants as a co-surfactant.
+It is easy to use.
+To use it bath bombs or in bath fizzies you can add it in with the dry products in a very small amount and let it dry.

 Coco glucoside is a also in the new alkyl polyglucoside surfactant family, like the decyl glucoside.
 It also makes a high quality long lasting foam.
 Coco glucoside can also be found in all kinds of facial cleansers, bath products, shampoos, bath bombs and bubbly bars.
 It is often used along with other surfactants as a co-surfactant.